brightcove/hot-shots/README.md

   * `source_type_name` Assign a source type to the event.
   * `alert_type`       Can be ‘error’, ‘warning’, ‘info’ or ‘success’ `default: info`
 * `tags`:       The Array of tags to add to metrics `default: []`
-* `callback`:   The callback to execute once the metric has been sent
+* `callback`:   The callback to execute once the metric has been sent.

 ```javascript
   var StatsD = require('hot-shots'),